AgrawalVi/agrawalvi/README.md

 Tech Stack:
 - Next.js
 - React
-- Prisma/Drizzle
-- shadcn
+- Prisma/Drizle
-And anything else that's required to get the job done :)
+- Anything else that's required to get the job done :)

-If you want to work on something, contact me via email at `zvishrut@gmail.com` or via my [LinkedIn](https://linkedin.com/in/vishrut-agrawal)
+If you want to work together, contact me via email at `zvishrut@gmail.com` or via my [LinkedIn](https://linkedin.com/in/vishrut-agrawal)